Today, our weeknight dinner becomes more interesting with flavorsome capsicum curry or green pepper curry, however, you call it.

 Capsicum/Green bell pepper.
-Both are the same and called in different names according to where we live.
-While it is called green bell peppers in the United States and the other side of the globe calls it as capsicum.
-This vegetable is rich in Vitamin A and C. And a good source of dietary fiber.
-It has got naturally a sweet taste and an intense aroma make a good combination with the spicy curry.
+Both are the same and called by different names according to where we live.
+It is called green bell peppers in the United States and the other side of the globe calls it capsicum.
+This vegetable is rich in vitamins A and C. And a good source of dietary fiber.
+It naturally has a sweet taste and an intense aroma, making a good combination with spicy curry.

 Onion.
-The universal ingredient, you may use red, yellow or white onion.
+The universal ingredient you may use is red, yellow, or white onion.
 I like to use yellow onion available here on the Northeast coast of North America.
 The mild flavors and sweetness are great for making capsicum curry recipes.
-Personally I find, red onion are hotter and makes the curry to be hot and bold.
+Personally, I find, red onion is hotter and makes the curry to be hot and bold.

 Red chili powder.
 It is one of the primary ingredients in the Indian holders.
-But in its absence, you may substitute 1 teaspoon of red chili powder with a half teaspoon of cayenne powder and half teaspoon of paprika.
-If you find red chili powder is too hot for you, you may directly swap with paprika alone.
+But in its absence, you may substitute 1 teaspoon of red chili powder with half a teaspoon of cayenne powder and half a teaspoon of paprika.
+If red chili powder is too hot, you may directly swap it with paprika alone.

 Coriander powder.
 This adds a mild aroma and binds all the ingredients together.
-And also one of the primary Indian ingredients.
-In case you do not have it, you may skip using it, as it will not ruin the recipe.
+It is also one of the primary Indian ingredients.
+You may skip using it if you do not have it, as it will not ruin the recipe.

 Turmeric powder.
-Now it is globally getting its popularity, and available in all the leading stores.
+Now it is gaining popularity globally and is available in all the leading stores.
 It is loaded with medicinal benefits of its own.
 It is usually added for its perks and brings rich color to the Indian bell pepper curry.

 Butter.
-This is the optional ingredient and I would suggest for those who are new to Indian cooking.
-The butter blends well together and neutralizes all the sharp tastes and flavor.
+This is the optional ingredient and I would suggest it for those new to Indian cooking.
+The butter blends well together and neutralizes all the sharp tastes and flavors.
 Additionally, it gives a rich finish to the capsicum gravy.

 The pro tip.
 Saute for 2 minutes, and add a dash of salt.
-This will speed up the cooking time and also helps the onion to cook evenly.
+This will speed up the cooking time and help the onion cook evenly.
 Adding salt while cooking onion may sound simple, but it makes all the difference.
-If you find onion is sticking to the bottom, simmer the flame.
+If the onion sticks to the bottom, simmer the flame.
 And you may increase it after a couple of minutes.

 Add tomato.
 Add finely chopped tomato and cook until it becomes mushy.

 The pro tip.
 Add a quarter teaspoon of salt.
 Same as the above, the salt helps to minimize the cooking time and cook evenly.
-Adjust the temperature to medium and low when tomato starts getting stuck to the pan.
-Adjusting the temperature and with the dash of salt is vital in any Indian curry recipe.
+Adjust the temperature to medium and low when the tomato gets stuck in the pan.
+Adjusting the temperature with a dash of salt is vital in any Indian curry recipe.

 Add spice powders.
 Once the tomato thickens, add red chili powder, coriander powder, and turmeric powder.
 Saute in medium heat for a minute without burning them.

 Thickening the curry.
-Now add water, and bring it to boil.
-Once all the ingredients combine together and the gravy thickens, add in capsicum and onion cubes.
+Now add water and bring it to a boil.
+Add capsicum and onion cubes once all the ingredients combine and the gravy thickens.
 Allow it to cook for a minute, and remove from the heat.

 Pro-tip.
-Onion slices complement the green bell pepper’s taste and texture.
-And also gives a contrast color to the curry.
+Onion slices complement the green bell pepper's taste and texture.
+It also gives a contrasting color to the curry.
 To make the onion slices, first cut them into cubes and remove the layers.